How to mount pegboard

 Mount the pegboard

 As you start the process, use the stud finder to mark off your wall studs.
-When you cannot find the studs, hang the pegboard on drywall.
+When you cannot find the studs, hang the pegboard on the drywall.
 Install wall anchors every 16 inches for proper support.
 Drilling into studs allows you to turn heavy tools.

 Take an extra hand when installing furring strips.
 Hold them horizontally across the wall and place a level on top.
 Your partner should hold the strip as you start drilling.
 It has to level up, and there is room for adjustments.